MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/identity-mgmt-modules.md

 ## Identity management pages

 Identity management pages are built in Commerce site builder, but for security reasons are hosted and served from Azure AD B2C servers and not from your Commerce site.
-It is recommended to build separate Azure AD header and footer fragments with minimal page elements for use on identity management pages.
+A best practice is to build separate Azure AD header and footer fragments with minimal page elements for use on identity management pages.
 Any fragments that have relative links, or make Commerce-specific calls (such as from the favorites button or shopping cart module) will not work from the Azure AD B2C servers.
 The starter site shipped with your instance of Commerce includes example Azure AD header and footer fragments for reference.

 To set up identity management pages in Azure AD B2C, see [Set up custom pages for user sign-ins](custom-pages-user-logins.md).